ruv/easyforth/index.markdown

 This example creates a word called `numbers`, which returns the location of the memory region, and reserves four memory cells for this region.
+The word `cells ( n1 -- n2 )` just multiplies its argument by the cell-size,
-(`cells` just multiplies by the cell-width, which is 1 in this implementation.)
+which is 1 in this implementation.

-`numbers 0 +` gives the location of the first cell in the array. `10 numbers 0 + !`
+`numbers 0 cells +` gives the location of the first cell in the array.
+`numbers 1 cells +` gives the location of the second cell in the array.
-stores the value `10` in the first cell of the array.
+`20 numbers 1 cells + !` stores the value `20` in the second cell of the array.
+Thus, in array indices we use numbering starting from zero.

 We can easily write words to simplify array access:

     create numbers
     4 cells allot
-    : number  ( n.offset -- a-addr )  cells numbers + ;
+    : number  ( +n.zero-based-index -- a-addr )  cells numbers + ;

     10 0 number !
     20 1 number !